theerapatkij/simple-string-parsing/README.md

 git clone git://github.com/theerapatkij/simple-string-parsing.git
 ```

-If you don't have git or don't want to use it.
-Just download zip file then unzip to your computer.
+If you don't have git or don't want to use it, please download zip file then unzip to your computer.

 ##Run & Usage

-First, open a html file name `app/simple-string-parsing.html` with your browser.
+First, open HTML file name `app/simple-string-parsing.html` with your browser.

-Put string input in textarea and then click Submit button.
+Input string and then click the Submit button.

-Result (The longest word and sum of all digits) will show below.
+The result (The longest word and sum of all digits) will show below.

 ## Output given test strings